-You can say that “Shell and Core” are the mainframe of the building.
+You can say that the “Shell and Core” are the mainframe of the building.
 The building is complete, but the systems and services are yet to be installed.

 These kinds of fit-outs involve getting the basic, concrete structure of the building ready for the purpose.
 With a Shell & Core fit-out, the building structure has already been put together and constructed by building teams.
 The space they’ve constructed is only the ‘shell’ of the building, so a shell & core fit-out fully prepares this space for use by adding basic mechanics and electrical work.

 A Category A fit-out is the next step up from shell and core.
 This stage is where more complex mechanical and electrical work is added, such as lighting.
 Raised access flooring and suspended ceilings are also fitted out during the Category A process, alongside toilets, fire detection systems and air conditioning units.
-After this stage, space is now fully functioning and ready to be furnished.
+After this stage, the space is now fully functioning and ready to be furnished.

 Category A fit-out refers to the tenant’s own space fit-out.
 This is the basic fit-out and includes all the processes like electrical and mechanical installations.
-Suspended Ceilings, Fire Systems, Lighting, Air Conditioning, are included in this fit-out.
+Suspended Ceilings, Fire Systems, Lighting, and Air Conditioning are included in this fit-out.
 In Category A fit-out, you can expect grid ceilings, fitted lights, raised floors, internal surface finishes, blinds, etc.

 Category B is developing the internal space according to the tenant’s requirements.
 Category A is a blank canvas, and Category B is filling out that canvas.
 With Category B, you can have the chance to create a new vision that perfectly matches your company.
-This makes the office functional that includes Private office spaces, IT Common Rooms, Kitchen/ Snack areas, Reception Area, Floor finish, Doors, Meeting and Conference Rooms, Installation of Furniture and so on.
+This makes the office functional that includes Private office spaces, IT Common Rooms, Kitchen/ Snack areas, Reception areas, Floor finish, Doors, Meeting and Conference Rooms, Installation of Furniture and so on.

-This is the closest type of fit-out similar to office refurbishment, where the final details such as furniture are added, and interior design techniques are considered.
+This is the closest type of fit-out similar to office refurbishment, where the final details, such as furniture, are added, and interior design techniques are considered.
 The difference is that the phrase ‘Category B fit-out’ is used to describe the interior design, furnishings and finer details added to a space that didn’t already have existing furnishings.

 The Office Fit-Out Method

-Office fit-out strategy is divided into three parts, each step aiming to make the office a true workplace of the future.
+The office fit-out strategy is divided into three parts, each step aiming to make the office a true workplace of the future.